analyticsgym/analytics_fundamentals/0_sql/8_sql_misc_notes.md

 7.  **Attempt to join on similar grain for large tables**

-    -   i.e. 1 to 1 relationship joins between large tables tend to be more efficient vs 1 to many relationships.
+    -   1 to 1 relationship joins between large tables tend to be more efficient vs 1 to many relationships.

     -   i.e. User_id 123 is one row in Table A and one row in Table B.